gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 #### Build Security issues

-This process will require that the `teleport-plugins` promotion process have access to new secrets:
+This process will require that the `teleport-plugins` promotion process have access to new secrets & resources:

-1. Read access to a signing key, to sign the package (see note below)
-2. Write access to the AWS bucket storing the signed packages for distribution
+* Staging Registry Bucket
+* Staging Registry CloudFront
+* Staging Registry logs bucket
+* Staging IAM User with read/write access to Staging Registry Bucket
+* Staging signing key

+* Production Registry Bucket
+* Production Registry CloudFront
+* Production Registry logs bucket
+* Production IAM User with read/write access to Production Registry Bucket
+  * Modify permission required on `versions` file
+* Production signing key

-_**Note:**_ We currently expect to use the RPM signing key as the Terraform signing key as it already exists and is already used for a similar purpose.
+_**Note:**_ We currently expect to use the RPM signing key as the Terraform production signing key as it already exists and is already used for a similar purpose.

 That said, there is no technical reason why it _must_ be the RPM signing key.
 As long as the private key used to sign the package agrees with the a public key exposed via the registry, the signature should be deemed valid